Contributed with thoughtfulness by Studio Manager Kristan Brown and contributing writer Kevin Randazzo

 One of the purpose’s of art has always been to distill truth and to give audience to its absoluteness.
 Art is truth incarnate.
 We use art to communicate.
 We use art to grow.
 We use art express, grieve, process, feel, and make sense of a maddening world.
 We also use art to laugh, hurt, praise, and denounce.
 Essentially, art helps us to make sense of the world and ensures a better life for the next generation.

 Third year TK Studio student Rebecca Anderson is part of that next generation, and has picked up the baton Ensler carried years ago.
-Rebecca, along with TK Actors and Two Year Conservatory graduates Ronald Lopez, Lucia Sawh, Kaylee Frazier, Darren Lipari, Tyler Bujnowski, Arelys Rosado-Gonzalez, Kezia Bernard-Nau and Adriane Moreno, have produced a night of theater that aims to depict the issues of violence against woman and how it effects us all.
+Rebecca, along with TK Actors and Two Year Conservatory graduates Ronald Lopez, Lucia Sawh, Kaylee Frazier, Darren Lipari, Tyler Bujnowski, Arelys Rosado-Gonzalez, Kezia Bernard-Nau and Adriane Moreno, have produced a night of theater that aims to depict the issues of violence against women and how it effects us all.
 And to raise money for the cause in the process.

 A Memory, a Monologue, a Rant, and a Prayer, edited by Eve Ensler and Molly Doyle, is Ensler’s second work from her V-Day movement: